 ACEs can be impactful even if they don’t appear to cause harm in the moment.
 When kids don’t have their needs met over a period of time, they may demonstrate a lack of focus and inability to concentrate that’s serious enough to result in an ADHD diagnosis.
 When kids witness interpersonal violence between adults, they may develop asthma.
 When a caregiver’s anger boils over frequently, with screaming and a loss of emotional control – even without any contact – the results may be as harmful biologically to children as physical abuse.

 As parents with ACEs, we’re more likely to be coping with our own lasting physical and mental health consequences.
 We also may be more likely to lash out verbally, or to have more difficulty controlling our impulses, especially when we’re feeling overwhelmed.
-When we’re dealing with intense stress – the pandemic, economic stress, job stress, then challenges with kids on top of all that – we may find ourselves pushed near the edge of our coping abilities.
+When we’re dealing with intense stress – the public health crises, economic stress, job stress, then challenges with kids on top of all that – we may find ourselves pushed near the edge of our coping abilities.
 Crisis resources are available any time to help us.
 Asking for help is a sign of strength and resilience.

 We can also give ourselves grace while breaking cycles and figuring out new ways to parent.
 Those aren’t easy tasks, and we may feel like we don’t have a great roadmap to follow.
 Communities and resources that share positive parenting advice and skills can help, like American SPCC’s Parenting Resource Center.

 To learn more about parenting with ACEs and connect to a community for support and information, check out the Parenting with ACEs Community from PACES (Positive & Adverse Childhood Experiences) Connection.

 It’s helpful to remember that behavior is communication.
 Rather than needing to “fix” our child’s behavior, we can look for ways to understand their behavior as our child’s attempt at communicating.